MachineLemonade/docs/docs/cli-installation-windows-10.md

 Much of the setup process is borrowed from a guide written by Nick Janetakis.
 Find the full guide here: [Setting Up Docker for Windows and WSL to Work Flawlessly](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 ## Step 1.
-Install Docker ce for windows
+Install Docker ce for Windows

 Follow the docker for windows install guide here: [Install Docker for windows](https://docs.docker.com/docker-for-windows/install/)